Home

 The United Nations flag.
 Shutterstock

 After two years of intense negotiations, the new United Nations (UN) Convention on “Strengthening international cooperation for combating certain crimes committed by means of information and communications technology systems and for the sharing of evidence in electronic form of serious crimes” (also known as the Cybercrime Convention) was adopted by consensus by all member states on August 8, 2024.
 The adoption was preceded by a final two-week round of conversations within the Ad Hoc Committee in New York.
+The convention is expected to be adopted by the General Assembly before the end of the year.

 This new UN treaty was initially proposed by Russia in 2017 and has been particularly promoted by countries willing to build a system alien to the protections granted by most relevant international human rights instruments, including Belarus, China, Iran, Sudan, Venezuela, Nicaragua, North Korea or Cuba.